shivannis/xandr-docs-public/xandr-docs/bidders/buying-microsoft-deals.md

 - For more general information about buying deals, see [Buying Microsoft Deals](buying-microsoft-deals.md).
 - For more information about buying deals from seller packages, see [Get Deals from Seller Packages](../invest/get-deals-from-seller-packages.md).
-- To create a more customized deal, or if you have any further questions about buying Microsoft programmatic deals, please contact GSETsales@xandr.com.
+- To create a more customized deal, or if you have any further questions about buying Microsoft programmatic deals, contact GSETsales@xandr.com.

 1. Go to **Partners &gt; Package Marketplace**.
 1. Search for available packages from the Microsoft Advertising Exchange and Microsoft’s Australia and New Zealand inventory by doing the following: